-- 5.1 Candidates must complete the curriculum set out in the programme specification, attaining a grade D or better in every course and Satisfactory in School Experience at each stage. - 5.2 The award of a Teaching Qualification (Primary Education) is made by the University subject to the student attaining the relevant Standard published by the General Teaching Council for Scotland.
-The Teaching Qualification may be awarded with a General Degree and with a Degree with Honours.
+- a) The Honours curriculum shall normally comprise 100 taught credits gained at level 3 and 80 taught credits gained at level 4.
+In addition, the curriculum will also normally comprise 20 School Experience credits at level 3 and 40 School Experience credits at level 4. - b) Candidates must complete the curriculum set out in the programme specification, attaining a grade D3 or better in every course and a Pass in School Experience at each stage. - c) The award of a Teaching Qualification (Primary Education) is made by the University subject to the student attaining the relevant Standard published by the General Teaching Council for Scotland.
+The Teaching Qualification may only be awarded with a Degree with Honours.